 At first I was skeptical about visiting Lucerne in winter, but this Swiss city ended being one my favorite trips.
 Our winter weekend in Lucerne was especially memorable because the buildings were so beautiful sprinkled in snow.
 Exploring the surrounding area and seeing the Alps completely white was simply magical.

 We took a boat from Lucerne to Vitzau and then a train and a gondola to get up to Rigi Klum.
 I couldn’t see a thing!
 I could barely see ten feet in front of me much less breathtaking views of the lake and the Alps.
 The boat portion was still beautiful though and you could watch all the snowy Swiss towns dotted along the shore pass by from the warmth of the boat.

 When we got back to Lucerne, we spent the rest of the day exploring the city.
 Along the river, you can’t miss the Chapel Bridge or Kapellbrücke.
 As you walk across one of the oldest wooden bridges in Europe, be sure to look up to see paintings with scenes from Swiss history.

-As the day ended, we got a drink at the Storchen and it was full of local Swiss socializing.
+After an amazing afternoon in the mountains, we ended the day back in the charming streets of Lucerne.
+We got a drink at the Storchen and it was full of local Swiss socializing.
 It had such a homey feel, like someone might have been walking home and decided to pop in for a drink when they happened to spot a friend through the window.